luyandazuma/Week2-AIPoemGenerator/README.md

 LoveLines Theme Landing Page (all Theme Pages have the same format/structure and functionality)
 <img width="1339" height="610" alt="2025-10-18 (8)" src="https://github.com/user-attachments/assets/892a9a76-56e3-47a5-8e47-0c688f9f75dd" />
-*If there is no prompt, user will be prompted to add text*
+*If there is no prompt, the user will be prompted to add text*

 LoveLines- Generated Poem
 <img width="1323" height="598" alt="2025-10-18 (11)" src="https://github.com/user-attachments/assets/2ca40f8f-49cc-4ede-a5ff-2f9173ef1266" />
-*After a poem is generated, users can <strong>Select and Copy</strong> poem to paste onto Clipboard or message.
+*After a poem is generated, users can <strong>Select and Copy</strong> poem to paste onto the Clipboard or message.
 Users can also regenerate another poem by clicking the "Generate" button again*

 MoodVerse- Generated Poem
 <img width="1349" height="617" alt="2025-10-18 (14)" src="https://github.com/user-attachments/assets/6efd7da1-9504-42cd-974f-6fb1bfbcd601" />